Glossary of Japanese Terms

 koan - (Literally: "public statement").
 Any attempt to hack through ordinary conscious filters to obtain deeper insight.
 Sometimes in the form of riddles or questions, some koans involve no words.

-Jiminto - (also known as Jiyuu Minshutou or simply the LDP) Sort of the Republican Party of Japan: the place where big money makes big dreams come true.
+Jiminto - (also known as Jiyuu Minshutou or simply the LDP) Sort of like the Republican Party of Japan: the place where big money makes big corporate dreams come true.

 mushin - (Literally: "no heart").
 A Buddhist ideal of detachment akin to exulted apathy.